gradle/gradle/design-docs/incremental-build.md

 ## Story: Add 'profiler' (YourKit) hook to performance test harness

 - Make it easier for us to collect profiling data and share profiling setup
-- Gradle dev adds `org.gradle.integtest.profilerpath` to gradle.properties
+- Gradle dev adds YJP_HOME or YJP_AGENT_PATH environment variable that points to Yourkit home directory or Yourkit Agent library file.
-- Gradle dev uses `withProfiler(String... args)` in performance test (probably add to BuildExperimentSpec) to enable profiler.
+- Gradle dev uses `useYourkit()` and `yourkitOpts(Map<String, Object> yourkitOptions)` in performance test to enable profiler (added to `GradleInvocationSpec`).
-- As part of the GRADLE_OPTS or JVM args (whichever works), add -agentpath:${org.gradle.integtest.profilerpath}=${args}, where args comes from `withProfiler` and is comma separated.
+- As part of the GRADLE_OPTS or JVM args (whichever works), add -agentpath:${org.gradle.integtest.profilerpath}=${args}, where args comes from `yourkitOpts` and is comma separated.
-- Gradle dev should be able to then use `<whatever>.withProfiler("tracing")` to enable automatic CPU tracing when the JVM starts.
+- Yourkit supports these startup options: https://www.yourkit.com/docs/java/help/startup_options.jsp .
+The options that don't take an argument will be handled separately in the code that creates the JVM argument string.
+The value "true" can be used as a value in the yourkitOpts map for such options.

 ### Test coverage